Blendify/blender-manual/blender_docs/manual/game_engine/physics/types/dynamic.rst

    Here you can vary the coefficients for the three axes individually, or disable friction entirely.
    Python properties: ``obj.game.use_anisotropic_friction``
    (boolean) and ``obj.game.friction_coefficients`` (a 3-element array).
+Velocity
-Velocity- Limit the speed of an object 0 - 1000.
+   Limit the speed of an object 0 - 1000.

    Minimum
       The object is allowed to be at complete rest, but as soon as it accelerates it will immediately jump to the minimum speed.